anarkiwi/vessel/README.md

 ------------------

 The Arduino IDE can be used to reflash Vessel via the onboard USB-C port.
-You should select the right port in the Tools menu before uploading.
+You should select the right port in the Tools menu before uploading (Vessel will show as an Arduino Due, native port).
+You will also need the "MIDI Library" (by Francois Best) installed, via Tools/Manage Libraries.

 NOTE: you will need to add the following to to WInterrupts.c: